Folk religion; Witches, spirits and other Medieval Fears

 A research that lead me to offer a visit , with many of these details in the medieval town of Peratallada..

-A tour that fits perfectly at dusk when darkness covers the town.
+A tour that fits perfectly at dusk when darkness starts covering the town.